Saudi expels Canadian envoy, recalls its own over 'interference'

 In April, Canadian Prime Minister Justin Trudeau expressed his "serious concern" over the continued jailing of Raif Badawi to Saudi King Salman.

-Badawi's wife Ensaf Haidar has been granted asylum by Canada, where she is raising their three children now aged 14, 13 and 10 as a single mother.
+Badawi's wife Ensaf Haidar has been granted asylum by Canada, where she is raising their three children now aged 14, 13 and 10.

-"The world cannot continue to look the other way as this relentless persecution of human rights defenders in Saudi Arabia continues," said Samah Hadid, Amnesty International's Middle East director of campaigns.

-"It is now time for other governments to join Canada in increasing the pressure on Saudi Arabia to release all prisoners of conscience immediately and unconditionally."
+"It is now time for other governments to join Canada in increasing the pressure on Saudi Arabia to release all prisoners of conscience immediately and unconditionally," said Samah Hadid, Amnesty International's Middle East campaigns director.

 But Riyadh's singling out of Canada is aimed at strongly discouraging other critical Western governments from speaking out, observers say.